Notice: This page requires JavaScript to function properly.

 In conclusion, it's important to emphasize that another use of beta is estimating risk.

-If portfolio has a high beta, whether positive or negative, it indicates that the portfolio is very risky.
-Therefore, we should generally avoid using this portfolio.
+If a portfolio has a high beta, whether positive or negative, it signifies that the portfolio is very risky, as it is highly sensitive to market price fluctuations.
+As a result, it is advisable to avoid using this portfolio.

 Tarea